You can click each place to learn more details!

 Local Farmers’ Markets:

-PESCADERO– 251 Stage Road (Next to Pescadero Country Store) Thursdays 3pm to 7pm (May-Oct)
+PESCADERO– 251 Stage Road (Next to Pescadero Country Store) Thursdays (May-Oct)

-HALF MOON BAY– 225 Cabrillo Highway (Shoreline Station) Saturdays 9am to 1pm (May-Dec)Reap the bountiful abundance of local produce from the most fertile farmland in the West.
-Take home tasty bread and pastries, artisan goat cheese, super-fresh local fruits and veggies, pastured eggs, freshly caught fish, grass fed meats, regional honey, flowers and more.
+HALF MOON BAY– 225 Cabrillo Highway (Shoreline Station) Saturdays (May-Dec)Reap the bountiful abundance of local produce from the most fertile farmland in the West.
+Take home tasty bread and pastries, artisan goat cheese, super-fresh local fruits and veggies, pastured eggs, freshly caught fish, grass-fed meats, regional honey, flowers and more.

 86 Cañada Road, Woodside (650) 364-8300